 A pioneering spirit still drives us today.

 Our North American hardwood products all bear the name of the original 1967 alder operations: Northwest Hardwoods.
 We’ve kept the name as a symbol of the commitment to innovation that started there and helped our company grow.
-Today, our North American hardwood operations include 12 facilities across North America.
+Today, our North American hardwood operations include over 30 facilities across North America.